-The most common New Year’s Resolutions every year are to quit smoking, improve finances, eat healthy food, spend more time with family and friends, and lose weight.
+The most common New Year Resolutions every year are to quit smoking, improve finances, eat healthy food, spend more time with family and friends and lose weight.
 Food, nutrition and physical activity continues to top the list!

 Just as suggestions are made about how to survive the holidays without over indulging, many of the same strategies apply all year long.

-Eat Healthy Food – Focus on nutrient rich foods: 1) Brightly colored fruits and 100% fruit juice 2) Vibrant-colored vegetables 3) Whole, fiber-rich grains 4) Fat-free and lowfat milk, cheese and yogurt 5) Lean meats, skinless poultry, fish, eggs, beans and nuts.
+Focus on nutrient rich foods: 1) Brightly colored fruits and 100% fruit juice 2) Vibrant-colored vegetables 3) Whole, fiber-rich grains 4) Fat free and low fat milk, cheese and yogurt 5) Lean meats, skinless poultry, fish, eggs, beans and nuts.
 MyPlate is a great visual to illustrate meal by meal what your plate should look like.

-Lose Weight – According to the Weight-Control Information Network, there are many ways to lose weight, but the challenge is often keeping the weight off.
+According to the Weight-Control Information Network, there are many ways to lose weight, but the challenge is often keeping the weight off.
 The key to successful weight loss is making changes in your eating and physical activity habits that you can keep up for the rest of your life, not just temporarily.
-A good place to start is the Daily Food Plan at www.choosemyplate.gov — it helps you choose daily food goals, see real-time progress and earn fun badges along the way.
+A good place to start is the MyPlate app, which you can find at www.choosemyplate.gov — it helps you choose daily food goals, see real-time progress and earn fun badges along the way.